abourget/slick/README.md

 ## Writing your own plugin

-Take inspiration by looking at `funny.go`.
-Write your own, and don't forget to add your plugin to `Hipbot.registerPlugins()` in `hipbot.go`.
+Take inspiration by looking at the different plugins, like `Funny`, `Healthy`, `Storm`, `Deployer`, etc..
+Don't forget to update your bot's plugins list, like `plotbot/main.go`